palantirnet/butler/README.md

 1. Add Butler as a dependency by running `npm install --save palantirnet/butler`

-1. Duplicate `STYLEGUIDE_TEMPLATE` rename and add it to the project's root directory
+1. Duplicate `STYLEGUIDE_TEMPLATE`, rename it `styleguide`, and add it to the project's root directory

 1. Add the following code to your project's `package.json`